Happenings Ten Years Time Ago: Composition

-After Samwell-Smith's departure, Yardbirds' singer Keith Relf and drummer Jim McCarty spent more time together and began exploring shared interests in popular mysticism and reincarnation.
+After Samwell-Smith's departure, Yardbirds singer Keith Relf and drummer Jim McCarty spent more time together and began exploring shared interests in mystical ideas popular among the counterculture, including the concept of reincarnation.
 While the two were at Relf's home, they started with an idea for a song with a theme of "being reborn, living before" and déjà vu.
-Relf's lyrics, as heard in the finished recording, include: "It seems to me I've been here before, the sounds I heard and the sights I saw, was it real or was it in my dreams, I need to know what it all means".
+Relf's lyrics, as heard in the finished recording, include: "It seems to me I've been here before, the sounds I heard and the sights I saw / Was it real or was it in my dreams, I need to know what it all means".

 Later, Page became involved in the recording studio:

-In another interview, Page explained that some of the material he contributed to the Yardbirds was actually developed while he was still a studio guitarist and asserts that "Happenings Ten Years Time Ago" was "basically my thing".
+In another interview, Page explained that some of the material he contributed to the Yardbirds was actually developed while he was still a studio guitarist and asserted that "Happenings Ten Years Time Ago" was "basically my thing".